cpb-/cpb-/README.md

 The list of the speakers (and the subjects of their talks) will be available soon.

-(If you want to submit a talk, the Call for Papers is still open for a few days)

 <!--
 **cpb-/cpb-** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.